noir-lang/noir/docs/docs/getting_started/aztecnr-getting-started.md

 `value_note`

 Notes are fundamental to how Aztec manages privacy.
-A note is a privacy-preserving representation of an amount of tokens associated with an address, while encrypting the amount and owner.
+A note is a privacy-preserving representation of an amount of tokens associated with a nullifier key (that can be owned by an owner), while encrypting the amount.
 In this contract, we are using the `value_note` library.
 This is a type of note interface for storing a single Field, eg a balance - or, in our case, a counter.

 We are also using `balance_utils` from this import, a useful library that allows us to utilize value notes as if they are simple balances.